 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
+Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Here's a guide to all you need to know about Amex Travel.
+Here's a guide to all you need to know about Amex Travel®.

-Page Contents
+Page Contents [show]

 What Are Membership Rewards Worth When Used on Amex Travel?